Rights as a consumer of care services

 If you're unhappy with the service you receive from a care service provider, you have the right to complain.

-The National Care Standards explain what standards you can expect of a service.
+The Health and Social Care Standards explain what standards you can expect of a service.

 The Care Inspectorate is the independent body for care services in Scotland, making make sure people receive high-quality care.